CNP-CIIMAR/bioinformatics-utilities/README.md

  ```
 # Script 9: filter_dup_gca_gcf_keep_gcf.py

 **"This is a Python script for filtering Tab-separated values (TSV) obtained from NCBI datasets/genomes (https://www.ncbi.nlm.nih.gov/datasets/genome/).
-The script creates a new table and retains only genomes with GCF (REFSEQ) when they have both GCF and GCA (GenBank Assembly), or keeps only GCA when there is no GCF available.**
+The script creates a new table and retains only genomes with GCF (REFSEQ) when this specie genome have both GCF (format for RefSeq, NCBI-derived assembly accessions) and GCA (format for GenBank primary assembly accessions), or keeps only GCA in the output table when there is no GCF available.**

 ## Requirements